Former top Ohio utility regulator surrenders in $60 million bribery scheme linked to energy bill

 All were accused of using the $60 million in secretly funded FirstEnergy cash to get Householder’s chosen Republican candidates elected to the House in 2018 and then to help him get elected speaker in January 2019.
 The money was then used to win passage of the tainted energy bill, House Bill 6, and to conduct what authorities have said was a $38 million dirty-tricks campaign to prevent a repeal referendum from reaching the ballot.

-For Randazzo’s part, prosecutors allege that in November 2019, he included language in a PUCO opinion and order to address a concerning issue FirstEnergy had coming up in 2024.
+For Randazzo’s part, prosecutors allege he took deliberate actions favorable to FirstEnergy.
+In November 2019, according to the indictment, he included language in a PUCO opinion and order to address a concerning issue FirstEnergy had coming up in 2024.

 “Stock is gonna get hit with Ohio 2024.
-Need Sam to get rid of the ’Ohio 2024 hole,’” an energy executive text message read.
-Another messaged that they had spoken to Sam and he “(t)old me 2024 issue will be handled next Thursday.”
+Need Sam to get rid of the ’Ohio 2024 hole,’” an energy executive’s text message read.
+Another messaged that they had spoken to Randazzo and he “(t)old me 2024 issue will be handled next Thursday.”

 The next Thursday, the PUCO decision included language alleviating the 2024 issue.